 Contributions: Eligible employees automatically become a participant and are enrolled into the Plan at a 4% deferral rate on their date of hire.
 At any time, a participant may cease his or her contribution or change his or her deferral percentage in 1% increments up to 50% of his or her annual compensation, as defined by the Plan, subject to certain limitations under the Internal Revenue Code (the "Code"), and elect to contribute into any of the investment funds offered by the Plan.
-Participant pre-tax limitations were limited to \$16,500 for both 2011 and 2010.
+Participant pre-tax limitations were limited to \$17,000 for 2012 and \$16,500 for 2011.

 Participants may also contribute amounts representing distributions from other qualified benefit plans.
 These contributions, if any, are classified as rollover contributions in the statement of changes in net assets available for benefits.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions to the Plan.
-The maximum individual catch-up contribution amount was \$5,500 for both 2011 and 2010.
+The maximum individual catch-up contribution amount was \$5,500 for both 2012 and 2011.

 On January 1, 2009, the Company adopted safe harbor plan provisions such that the Plan would operate on a safe harbor basis.
 Safe harbor contributions are fully vested immediately.
 The Company provides a matching contribution equal to a certain percentage of each participant's contributions.
 The Company may also make profit-sharing contributions, at its discretion, which will be allocated among all eligible participants in the Plan whether they make contributions or not.
-For the years ended December 31, 2011 and 2010, the Company's matching contribution equaled 50% of up to the first 4% of a participant's pre-tax contribution.
-In addition to the matching contribution, in 2011 and 2010 the Company also made a safe harbor non-elective contribution of 3% of compensation totaling \$271,755 and \$263,797, respectively.
+For the years ended December 31, 2012 and 2011, the Company's matching contribution equaled 50% of up to the first 4% of a participant's pre-tax contribution.
+In addition to the matching contribution, in 2012 and 2011 the Company also made a total profit sharing contribution of \$346,631 and \$271,755, respectively, which included a safe harbor non-elective contribution to all employees of 3% of compensation.
 All employer matching contributions are made in cash.

-Vesting: Participants are always fully vested in their own contributions, safe harbor matching and non-elective contributions and any discretionary profit sharing contributions.
-Each participant becomes vested in the pre-2009 Company matching stock contributions based on years of continuous service.
-The vesting percentage for the pre-2009 Company matching stock contributions are as follows:
+Vesting: Participants are always 100% vested in their own contributions including catch-up contributions, after-tax voluntary contributions, rollover contributions, safe harbor matching contributions and any discretionary profit sharing contributions.

+Participants "vested percentage" attributable to certain employer contributions is based on years of continuous service determined under the following schedule.